Understanding C# If-Else Statements: A Beginner's Guide

 In C# programming, decision-making based on conditions is a fundamental aspect of creating dynamic and responsive applications.
 This is where if-else statements come into play.
 An if-else statement in C# allows a program to execute different blocks of code depending on whether a specified condition is true or false.

-This guide, inspired by the video, ‘C# for Beginners Part 2 - Learn how to write an 'if/else' statement and a 'while' loop’ by LaylaCodesIt, will introduce you to the basics of the if-else statement in C#, use of conditional and logical operators in writing boolean condition, demonstrating how to make your programs interact intelligently with user input.
+This guide, inspired by the video, ‘C# for Beginners Part 2 - Learn how to write an 'if-else' statement and a 'while' loop’ by LaylaCodesIt, will introduce you to the basics of the if-else statement in C#, the use of conditional and logical operators in writing boolean conditions, demonstrating how to make your programs interact intelligently with user input.

 Introducing Conditional Logic